 Demand that companies stop marketing junk food to kids.

 Support politicians who care about our children’s health and won’t be pressured by food lobbyists into policies that hurt our kids (e.g. the recent relaxation of regulations on the nutritional content of school lunches).

-Big problems require big changes, not ineffective, out-dated, short-term solutions – especially when they are harmful for our children.
+Big issues require big changes, not ineffective, out-dated, short-term solutions – especially when they are bad for our kids.